The corona algebra of stablized Jiang-Su algebra: Introduction

-The next section serves mainly for the notations and terminologies which will be used in the proof.
+The paper is organized as follows.
+Section 2 serves the purpose of setting up notation and terminology that will be used in subsequent sections.
 Section 3 contributes to the understanding of exponential length of unitaries in the closure of commutator subgroup of non-unital simple \CA s.
-The computation of the exponential length plays critical role in dealing with unitary group of some ideals in the multiplied algebras and corona algebras of some simple \CA s, in particular, those of ${\cal Z}\otimes {\cal K}.$ Section 4 contains a number of technical lemmas that use the Cuntz relation to produce and deal with projections in the multiplier algebra of certain non-unital simple \CA s.
+The computation of the exponential length plays critical role in dealing with unitary group of some ideals in the multiplier algebras and corona algebras of some simple \CA s, in particular, those of ${\cal Z}\otimes {\cal K}.$ Section 4 contains a number of technical lemmas that use the Cuntz relation to produce and deal with projections in the multiplier algebra of certain non-unital simple \CA s.
 The main technical lemma is \ref{cornerunit} which allows us to connect a unitary to one which is nontrivial only in a small corner.
 Section 5 contains the main result.
 We show that the corona algebra of $A\otimes {\cal K}$ has real rank zero for a class of unital simple \CA s $A$ which includes the projectionless simple \CA\, ${\cal Z}.$ We expect a number of direct applications of the main result that $M({\cal Z}\otimes {\cal K})/{\cal Z}\otimes {\cal K}$ has real rank zero.
 However, these would be the subject of future projects.

-{\bf Acknowldgments} This project began in 2009 when both authors visited American Institute of Mathematics during the Workshop in Cunz semigroups.
-It restarted in May 2012 when both authors were in Research Center for Operator Algebras in East China Normal University and partially supported by the Center.
+{\bf Acknowldgments} This project began in 2009 when both authors visited American Institute of Mathematics during the Workshop on the Cuntz semigroup.
+It restarted in May 2012 when both authors were in the Research Center for Operator Algebras in East China Normal University and partially supported by the Center.
+We thank Leonel Robert for pointing out that the proof of Proposition \ref{prop:RangeOfTrace} can be shortened.